Adopt this strategy to seriously upgrade your diet in 2018.

 Most Americans don’t get enough dietary fiber, so it’s wise to strive for more in your diet.
 The benefits of a well-functioning bowel aside, a high-fiber diet can also reduce the risk of high blood pressure, high cholesterol, stroke, and heart disease.
 Plus, it keeps you feeling fuller longer, which helps prevent overeating.

 “Eat more high-fiber carbohydrates such as quinoa, barley, whole wheat pasta, and oatmeal,” Gans says.
 And make sure your diet is rich in fruits, vegetables, and legumes like beans and lentils.
 Just one cup of cooked lentils delivers 15.6 grams of fiber.
-For reference, the Institute of Medicine recommends a daily intake of 21 grams of fiber for women over 50, and 30 grams for men.
+For reference, the National Academy of Medicine recommends a daily intake of 21 grams of fiber for women over 50, and 30 grams for men.

 If you haven’t been eating a lot of fiber-rich foods, add them to your diet gradually and drink plenty of water to minimize digestive distress.